thenewtemple/thenewtemple/README.md

 <b>

+* Isaiah 40:1 Comfort ye, comfort ye My people, saith your God. ([JPS] Jewish Publication Society OT)

 * Isaiah 28:9 Whom shall one teach knowledge?
 And whom shall one make to understand the message?
 Them that are weaned from the milk, them that are drawn from the breasts?
 28:10 For it is precept by precept, precept by precept, line by line, line by line; here a little, there a little.
 28:11 For with stammering lips and with a strange tongue shall it be spoken to this people; ([JPS] Jewish Publication Society OT)

+* Jeremiah 31:35 Thus saith the LORD, Who giveth the sun for a light by day, and the ordinances of the moon and of the stars for a light by night, who stirreth up the sea, that the waves thereof roar, the LORD of hosts is His name: 31:36 If these ordinances depart from before Me, saith the LORD, then the seed of Israel also shall cease from being a nation before Me for ever.
+31:37 Thus saith the LORD: If heaven above can be measured, and the foundations of the earth searched out beneath, then will I also cast off all the seed of Israel for all that they have done, saith the LORD. ([JPS] Jewish Publication Society OT)

 </b>